cjdtppmm/old.jagira.github.com/_posts/2012-07-03-google-nexus-q-not-a-must-have.markdown

 title: "Google Nexus Q - An awesome device without any takers"
 date: 2012-07-03 21:05
 comments: true
-summary: |
-  The easiest way to achieve a visual hierarchy in a blog article is by making sensible use of a title, headings and subheadings that have sufficient contrast with each other and the body text.
 tags:
 - review
 - gadgets